iitggithub/iperf-web/README.md

 # Getting Rid Of The Docker Container

 If you don't want to run iperf-web using a container, that's ok.
-Grab source.tar and untar on your own webserver (needs php).
+Grab the source.tar file from github and untar on your own webserver (needs php).
 Just make sure you select "iperf" as your program type on the web interface.

 # The End